DFE-Digital/tra-digital-design-history/app/posts/check-the-childrens-barred-list/2024-01-24-making-search-results-clearer.md

 We therefore tell users that they need to contact the DBS if there’s a matching record.
 The DBS can check whether the person the user searched for is the person on the list.

-It’s important that users contact the DBS if there’s a matching record.
+It’s important that users contact the DBS if there’s a matching record in the barred list.
 Otherwise, they might:

 - employ someone who is not allowed to work with children
 - refuse to employ someone who is not on the list